 What species will you spot during your time at Wades Point Inn?
 Check the “Birds of Wades Point Inn” bulletin on the refrigerator in the guest kitchen for an up-to-date list of resident species.
 Our friends at the Tabolt Bird Club are always adding new species!

 Those kayaks out by cove aren’t just for show!
 Registered guests are welcome to take advantage of these single and tandem kayaks to explore our corner of the Chesapeake Bay.
 Inquire at the front desk.

-Feel free to toss a line in the water right off of our shoreline for an afternoon or relaxation by the bay.
-Or, for more challenge, try your luck at the best fishing waters for rockfish and bluefish.
+Feel free to toss a line into the best fishing waters for rockfish and bluefish.
+We have poles available if you forget yours.
+If you’d like to reach deeper water call Captain Bobby Marshall at 410-924-4201.
 Right off of Wades Point Inn, a certified Orvis guide will take you out in a 19-foot Hewes flatboat.

 The ladder off of the swim dock leads you into the shallow water of the bay with a mostly sandy bottom.
 Swimming is delightful till the jellyfish come in.
 However, float above them on inflatable rafts and lounge chairs for an equally as cooling and enjoyable afternoon on the water.

 Also available is Bay Hundred Pool on North Talbot Street in St Michaels.

 Best St. Michaels, MD, Activities in the Area

 Embark on a Voyage of Discovery: Aboard the M/V SHARPS ISLAND, you will be taken back through the storied history of the Chesapeake Bay and its lighthouses.
 Four different Chesapeake Lights trips accommodate any schedule and all levels of interest.
 Each includes a narrated recounting of The Bay’s history as well as informed local insights about its fragile and beautiful ecosystem.